-- 11 Allowed (Covered) Amount: the amount your insurance plan will pay to the provider - 12 Charges Not Covered: charge that is not eligible for benefits under the plan - 13 Remark (RMK) Code: code relating to the "Charges not covered" amount.
+- 12 Charges Not Covered: charge that is not eligible for benefits under the plan - 13 Remark (Rmk) Code: code relating to the "Charges not covered" amount.
 Also used to request additional information or provide further explanations of the claim amount.
-Could be called something different on another EOB - 14 Deductible Amount: the amount of allowed charges that apply to your plan deductible that must be paid before benefits are payable - 15 Co-Insurance Amount: the member pays a specific portion of the cost of covered healthcare expenses out of pocket which is based on his or her health plan policy.
-This example shows what a patient would pay with an 80/20 plan - 16 Patient Responsibility: the amount the patient or insurance plan member owes after the insurer has paid everything else - 17 Remark Code Description: a note from the insurance plan that explains more about the costs, charges, and paid amounts for your visit - 18 Paid To: individual or organization to whom benefits are paid - 9 Plan Status: deductible or out of pocket status for the current year
+Could be called something different on another EOB - 14 Deductible Amount: the amount of allowed charges that apply to your plan deductible that must be paid before benefits are payable - 15 Co-Insurance Amount: the member pays a specific portion of the cost of covered healthcare expenses out of pocket.
+This amount is based on their health plan policy.
+This example shows what a patient would pay with an 80/20 plan - 16 Patient's Responsibility: the amount the patient or insurance plan member owes after the insurer has paid everything else - 17 Remark Code Description: a note from the insurance plan that explains more about the costs, charges, and paid amounts for your visit - 18 Paid To: individual or organization to whom benefits are paid - 19 Plan Status: Either deductible or out of pocket status for the current year - 20 Total Payment: signifies what the insurance company paid to the provider on the patient's behalf